bbauska/JS-svg/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>Semicolons</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Each statement in JavaScript should end with a semicolon ( ; ), which is the equivalent of a full stop in natural language.
-You can choose to leave them out altogether, due to a JavaScript feature called Automatic Semicolon Insertion (ASI), but because this isn't always safe to do (and because I also work with other languages where semicolons are mandatory), I opt to leave them in.
+<p>Each statement in JavaScript should end with a semicolon ( ; ), which is
+the equivalent of a full stop in natural language.
+You can choose to leave them out altogether, due to a JavaScript feature called Automatic Semicolon Insertion (ASI), but because this isn't always safe to do (and because I also work with other languages where semicolons are mandatory), I opt to leave them in.</p>

-The code throughout this book will therefore use semicolons.
+<p>The code throughout this book will therefore use semicolons.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>Comments</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-A very important habit to cultivate is the liberal use of comments in any code you write.
+<p>A very important habit to cultivate is the liberal use of comments in
+any code you write.
 Not only so that others can more easily read and understand your code, but so that *you* can do so too.
-You'd be amazed at how quickly your own code can become conundrum-like without comments to guide the way.
+You'd be amazed at how quickly your own code can become conundrum-like without comments to guide the way.</p>

-There are two types of comments in JavaScript: single-line comments and multi-line comments.
-Single-line comments begin with two forward- slashes //, and multi-line comments begin with a forward slash and asterisk /\* and terminate with an asterisk and forward slash \*/.
+<p>There are two types of comments in JavaScript: single-line comments and
+multi-line comments.
+Single-line comments begin with two forward- slashes //, and multi-line comments begin with a forward slash and asterisk /\* and terminate with an asterisk and forward slash \*/.</p>

-// A single-line comment.
-Useful for quick explanations.
+<p>// A single-line comment.
+Useful for quick explanations.</p>

 ```
 /* * A multi-line comment.